ThiagoSzz/my-compiler/README.md

 sh run_tests.sh
 ```

+The test script also runs automatically in a github action executed for each commit in a pull request.

 ### Clean

 If you want to clean up your environment (delete generated files and executable), you can use the following command: